mirsadraee/Udacity_Cloud_DevOps_Microsoft_Azure_P2/README.md

 source ~/.udacity-devops/bin/activate
 ```

-Install all dependencies and  running lint in th evirtual environment:
+Install all dependencies and running lint in the virtual environment:

 ```bash
 make all